-Upon establishing that a rule should be made to establish a price floor for SNSP offers in the NER, the Commission considered what would be an appropriate level for this parameter.
-The Commission considers that the existing market floor price definition in the NER should apply to SNSP offers.
+Upon establishing that a rule should be made to establish a price floor for SNSP offers in the NER, the Commission considered what an appropriate level for this parameter might be.
+The Commission's view is that the existing market floor price definition in the NER should apply to SNSP offers.

-As outlined in Chapter 4, our assessment approach took into account the principle of competitive neutrality, whereby, to the extent possible, the proposed rule would not advantage one technology above another.
+As outlined in Chapter 4, the AEMC's assessment approach took into account the principle of competitive neutrality, whereby, to the extent possible, the proposed rule should not advantage one technology above another.
 This market design principle is set out in the NER under rule 3.1.4(a)(3).

-Importantly, competitive neutrality should be seen as a framework around which decisions on changes in the NEM are made, not an outcome of itself.
-For instance, while all generators have the same price cap and price floor, the relative competitiveness of different technologies depends on market conditions.
+In this context, competitive neutrality should be seen as a framework around which decisions on changes to the NER are made, not an outcome of itself.
+For instance, while all generators have the same market price cap and market floor price, the relative competitiveness of different technologies depends on market conditions and other factors external to the rules (e.g. market structure, competition etc).